Generic selectors

 Radiographs and superimpositions of patient 2 preand post-treatment. (a) Pre-treatment panoramic radiograph. (b) Pre-treatment lateral cephalometry. (c) Post-treatment panoramic radiograph. (d) Post-treatment lateral cephalometry. (e) Superimposition of pre-treatment (black) and post-treatment (red) cephalometric tracings was registered on sella nasion (SN) line at sella. (f) The maxillary superimposition of pre-treatment (black) and post-treatment (red) was registered on the palatal plane at anterior nasal spine ANS. (g) The mandibular superimposition of pre-treatment (black) and post-treatment (red) was registered on the lingual aspect of the symphysis.

-In fact, in Patient 1, upper incisor retroclination and lower incisor proclination were observed.
+In fact, in patient 1, upper incisor retroclination and lower incisor proclination were observed.
 These results are the expected effects of the use of the twin-block occipital headgear.[7,15,17] Retrusion effect of pre-molar extraction orthodontic treatment on incisors has been reported.[18]
-In Patient 2, upper and lower incisor retroclination was observed.
+In patient 2, upper and lower incisor retroclination was observed.
 The interincisal angle was optimized at the end of the treatment [Table 1].

 In Patient 1, the upper lip was retruded due to upper incisors retroclination, while the lower lip was protruded due to lower incisors proclination (upper lip 1.3 mm back, lower lip 1 mm forward according to E-line).
 In addition, the backward movement of the upper lip with respect to the E plane is explained by the forward movement of the mandible with the twin block.
-In Patient 1, the lower lip thickness was reduced, and the lower lip length increased due to reduced overjet and lower incisor protrusion.
+In patient 1, the lower lip thickness was reduced, and the lower lip length increased due to reduced overjet and lower incisor protrusion.
 The increase in the length of the lower lip can be explained by the reduction of the overjet and the release of the lower lip from the locking of the upper incisors, similar to the literature.[19]
 It can also be supported by the change in perioral muscle tone and posture caused by the patient keeping the mouth closed during the use of the twin block appliance.

-In Patient 2, who underwent pre-molar extraction, significant retrusion was observed in the upper lip, whereas no significant change was observed in the lower lip (upper lip 1.3 mm and lower lip 0.4 mm back according to E-line).
+In patient 2, who underwent pre-molar extraction, significant retrusion was observed in the upper lip, whereas no significant change was observed in the lower lip (upper lip 1.3 mm and lower lip 0.4 mm back according to E-line).
 The results are consistent with the results of lip retrusion in extraction treatment.[2,18,20] It has been reported in the literature that lip retraction in extraction treatments can support passive lip sealing and contribute to facial esthetics by enhancing the contour of the chin.[20]
 In the study, while the thickness of the lower and upper lips increased in Patient 2, the patient with incompetent lip closure at the beginning of the treatment was able to passively lip seal.

 Due to the multifactorial etiology of Class II malocclusion and the varying recommended treatment protocols, there is currently no consensus among experts.[21]
 At the end of the treatment, both patients were satisfied with the esthetic results.
 Based on the study findings, pre-molar extraction treatments are effective in achieving lip closure and providing a good occlusion in Class II patients with, vertical direction growth, crowding, space problems, and proclination of the incisors.
 In addition, it is believed that patient compliance and co-operation are among the most important factors for successful results in functional treatments.
 Extraction treatments can also be a successful treatment option for patients in the growth and development phase who are not compliant with functional treatment.